-As a tactical process, crisis management is built around three phases which respectively cover the ante, during and post-crisis time period.
+As a tactical process, a crisis management is built around three phases which respectively cover the ante, during and post-crisis time period.

-This plan involves the selection of a crisis management team, the training of spokespersons by way of purposive media training sessions, the set up of Q&As, the identification of the in-house and outside stakeholders, the writing of pre-draft crisis-centric messages and templates, the choice of communication channels and monitoring systems to be used.
+This plan involves the selection of a regular trained crisis management team (e.g., by way of purposive media training sessions), the identification of the in-house and outside stakeholders, the writing of pre-draft crisis-centric messages and templates, the choice of communication channels to be used.